 Based on “sympathetic considerations,” the council has requested the institutes to enable these students to finish their degrees.

-“NEP 2020 already allows for multiple entry-multiple departure”.
-According to the council, “by crediting courses completed in the Academic Bank of Credit and using it later, in the same location or elsewhere.”
+“NEP 2020 already allows for multiple entry-multiple departures,” according to the council, “by crediting courses completed in the Academic Bank of Credit and using it later, in the same location or elsewhere.”

-Similarly, testimonials have been receive from students that were select for prestigious organisations.
-It includes the National Defense Agency (NDA) and other notable organisations where physical fitness is a major concern.
-In the event of an unlucky injury that necessitates surgery.
-The applicant will judge partially unfit and must be board out of the organisation on medical grounds.
+Similarly, testimonials have been received from students selected for prestigious organisations such as the National Defense Agency (NDA) and other notable organisations where physical fitness is a major concern.
+In the event of an unlucky injury that necessitates surgery, the applicant is judged partially unfit and must be boarded out of the organisation on medical grounds.

-In addition, the council said, “In view of the above unforeseen unfortunate circumstances.
-It urges that criteria for sympathetic consideration of such genuine cases for admission through lateral entry may be explore at an appropriate level.
-In your esteemed institutions, which shall be immensely helpful for such deserving students seeking admission midway to reshape their career.”
+In addition, the council said, “In view of the above unforeseen unfortunate circumstances, it is requested that criteria for sympathetic consideration of such genuine cases for admission through lateral entry may be explored at an appropriate level in your esteemed institutions, which shall be immensely helpful for such deserving students seeking admission midway to reshape their career.”